RoyCurtis/RAG/docs/iOS.md

 * It's *designed for speech*
 * Electron (Chromium) can use `MediaRecorder` to save microphone recordings as Opus

-Except, of course, iOS and Safari are the sole browsers to not support decoding the Opus format.
+Except, of course, Safari (desktop and iOS) is the sole browser to not support decoding the Opus format.
 So, I have to use a javascript library (LAME.js) to encode recorded audio into MP3 files.
 The vox editor's recording code is much more convoluted because of this.

-You can test this out for yourself in the `decodeAudioData-test` folder.

 # The forced Webkit monopoly